Acqua e sale

-"Acqua e sale" ("Water and Salt") is a song written by Gianni Donzelli and Vincenzo Leomporro from the band Audio 2.
-It was recorded by Italian singers Mina and Adriano Celentano in 1998 for their collaborative album Mina/Celentano.
-It was produced by Massimiliano Pani.
+"Acqua e sale" ("Water and Salt") is a song written by Gianni Donzelli and Vincenzo Leomporro from the Italian band Audio 2.
+It was recorded by singers Mina and Adriano Celentano in 1998 for their collaborative album Mina Celentano, and was produced by Mina's son Massimiliano Pani.
 It was certified gold record in the Italian charts in 2017 and platinum record in 2019.

-Mina would later re-record the song in Spanish with Miguel Bosé.
-It is included in Mina's album Todavía (2007) and Bosé's Papito.
+Mina would later re-record the song in Spanish with Miguel Bosé, as "Agua y sal".
+It is included in Mina's and Bosé's respective 2007 albums Todavía and Papito.